 Here are a few purr-fect ways to tell your cat how much you love them.

-5 Ways to Say I Love You to Your Cat
+15 Ways to Say I Love You to Your Cat

-1. Gaze Lovingly Into His Eyes
+1. Blink Slowly and Gaze Lovingly Into Her Eyes

 One way that cats show affection is by looking at someone they trust and slowly closing their eyes.
-You can return this display by getting on his level, meeting his gaze, and blinking back at him.
+You can return this display by getting on her level, meeting her gaze, and slowly blinking back at her.
 Kitty will know exactly what you are trying to say.

-2. Mimic His Voice
+2. Mimic Her Voice

-If you’re the parent of a chatty kitty, you may notice that he has special meows, coos, or trills that he reserves especially for the humans that he’s close to.
+If you’re the parent of a chatty kitty, you may notice that she has special meows, coos, or trills that she reserves especially for the humans that she’s close to.

-3. Let Him Rub On You
+3. Let Her Rub On You

-Have you ever wondered why your cat rubs against your leg or butts his head against you?
+Have you ever wondered why your cat rubs against your leg or butts her head against you?
 Cats have special scent glands located on their cheeks and heads.

 You may even be able to initiate the behavior yourself to some extent.
-While it’s probably not going to go well if you try to head butt your cat, you can extend your index finger towards his nose to give him the opportunity to rub his cheeks along your hand.
+While it’s probably not going to go well if you try to head butt your cat, you can extend your index finger towards her nose to give her the opportunity to rub her cheeks along your hand.

-4. Groom Him
+4. Groom Her

 Grooming is another way cats spread their scent to create a sense of family and belonging.
-While imitating his actions exactly wouldn’t be a good idea (unless you want to wind up with a mouth full of fur) you can still show your love by “grooming” her, human style.
+While imitating her actions exactly wouldn’t be a good idea (unless you want to wind up with a mouth full of fur), you can still show your love by “grooming” her, human style.